Mani-w/READMEimages/README.md

 # READMEimages
-For images for other repositories README files
+For images for other repositories README files</br>
-Create a new issue and drag and drop the images to the issue.
+Create a new issue and drag and drop the images to the issue.</br>
-Use the created link in other repositories README.
+Use the created link in other repositories README.</br>